Truist HELOC review

 Truist reviews are overwhelmingly negative

 Compared to other banks, Truist’s customer reviews are overwhelmingly negative.
-On Trustpilot, a whopping 98% of online reviewers give the bank a “bad” rating — the worst possible.
-And while Truist has been accredited by the BBB since 1986 and has an A+ business rating, thousands of customers give Truist a poor customer service rating, with nearly 3,000 complaints filed in the past three years.
+On Trustpilot, a whopping 96% of online reviewers give the bank a “bad” rating — the worst possible.
+And while Truist has been accredited by the BBB since 1986 and has an A+ business rating, thousands of customers give Truist a poor customer service rating, with over 4,000 complaints filed in the past three years.